ReevesA1/ansible-bootstrap/README.md

 - AFTER RUNNING THE MAIN SCRIPT RUN
   -  (LAST TIME I DID NOT HAVE TO DO  `sudo apt remove ansible`)
   -  (Next time try without this) `sudo apt install pip && pip install ansible`
-  -  did have to install cargo manually `sudo apt install cargo`
+  -  when I run I get an error at a cargo command so I thought to  `sudo apt install cargo` (NEVER MIND THIS IS AN ERROR WITH ANSIBLE cause cargo will get installed with ansible pull)

 # Download & Run Bootstrap Scripts